SMARTDATASYSTEMSLLC/db-grid/README.md

 label="cats"  // label to use in pagination and filters

-layout-css="table-condensed" //A css class to add to the table
+table-class="table-condensed" //A css class to add to the table

 filter="none"  // customize the filter availability.
 One of the options 'none', 'simple' or 'advanced'.
 Defaults to 'advanced'.
 Bound once.